 Move or copy items, as follows:

-1 In the estimate spreadsheet, right-click on the row header and select Move/Copy or click [Move/Copy] in the Spreadsheet group of the Home tab.
+1. In the estimate spreadsheet, right-click the row header, and then click [Move/Copy] in the Spreadsheet group of the Home tab.

 (If you are using classic view, you can also click [Move/Copy] on the spreadsheet toolbar.)